engineerOfLies/figure_animation_studio/README.md

-# Glyph's Descent
-Working off of gameframework2d, this will be a 2d platforming adventure game.
-The game will follow a young Goblin as he explores the ruins of a once magical civilization.

-# debug mode
-Start the game with the argument '--debug' to display debug information for the collision system Start the game with the argument '--fps' to get the frame rate written to standard out and log file

-# editor mode
-Start the game with the argument '--editor' to run the level editor press F1 to call up the file options menu arrow keys pan the view
-Tab swaps between editing modes
-## tile mode
-Left Mouse Button adds the current tile
-Right Mouse Button deletes tiles

-## entity mode

-Right Mouse Button Selects an entity
-'a' deselects all
-'g' will grab the entity for moving
-'Delete' will delete a selected entity

 # animation studio
-start the game with the argument '--fas' to run the animation editor

-it is a full featured 2D armature based animation tool.
-I can save articulated figures for the game or export to sprite sheet or sequence.
+This is a full featured 2D armature based animation tool.
+You can save articulated figures for the game or export to sprite sheet or sequence.

 # Build Process